GoogleCloudPlatform/opentelemetry-operations-go/exporter/metric/README.md

 import mexpoter "github.com/GoogleCloudPlatform/opentelemetry-operations-go/exporter/metric"
 ```

-Once you import the metric exporter package, then register the exporter to the application, and start sending metrics.
+After you import the metric exporter package, then register the exporter to the application, and start sending metrics.
 If you are running in a GCP environment, the exporter will automatically authenticate using the environment's service account.
-If not, you will need to follow the instruction in [Authentication](#Authentication).
+If not, you will need to follow the instructions in [Authentication](#Authentication).

 ```go